-These were the guidelines and rules for the 2017 Festival.
-Changes may occur for 2018.
+These are the guidelines and rules for the 2018 National Festival Wellington.

 Eligibility, Registration and General Information

 NZCBA National Festival 2018 August 17, 18, 19 at Wellington College, Wellington